orels1/shaders.orels.sh/src/pages/docs/orl-standard/dissolve.md

   - Local Position: Fades the dissolve effect based on the mesh local position
   - UV: Fades the dissolve effect based on the UV coordinates
   - Texture: Fades the dissolve effect based on the value of the Fade texture.
 Generally is expected to be a gradient of some sort
+  - Vertex Colors: Fades the dissolve effect based on the vertex color of the mesh.
+X/Y/Z are essentially the R/G/B channels of the vertex color
 - Fade Texture: The texture used to fade the dissolve effect.
 Only used when **Fade Based On** is set to Texture
 - Fade Direction: Controls the direction of the applied fade gradient
   - X/Y: Fade in the X/Y direction